sstripps1/sstripps1.github.io/_posts/2024-08-30-sams-travel-blog.md

 title: "Sam's Travel Blog"
 date: 2024-08-30
 ---
+*15 minute read*

 I’ve always wanted to travel.
 As a kid I was fascinated by geography, and spent hours studying the globe and doing research on different countries.
 This interest only heightened as I got older, and although I had the chance to do short trips here and there, there were still many places on my list that I’d yet to see.
 So, in September 2022, after completing my undergrad, several internships, and spending some time in a full time role, I decided to take some time off to finally satisfy my travel bug.
 And let me tell you, it was quite the adventure!

 ## Yukon Territory: June 2022
 Okay, this one was technically a vacation before leaving my job, but it’s too cool not to mention.
 The Canadian North is a vast and wild frontier that I actually knew quite little about growing up in the Suburbs of Toronto.
 So when my friend and housemate in Vancouver proposed a road trip up to the Yukon, I was keen to see what it had to offer.\
-Starting from Vancouver in his converted minivan, we took about 5 days to drive the more than 2000km to the Yukon border, passing through many beautiful mountain vistas on the way.
+Starting from Vancouver in his converted minivan (with his adorable dog Hugo in tow), we took about 5 days to drive the more than 2000km to the Yukon border, passing through many beautiful mountain vistas on the way.
 The beautiful views didn’t end there, as the Yukon itself proved to have some of the most striking and serene landscapes I’d ever seen.
 From doing an overnight hike in Kluane national park (home to one of my most diverse Grizzly bear populations in North America - luckily none paid us a visit), to spending the summer solstice on a hilltop in Dawson city as part of an Indigenous celebration, it was truly a trip to remember.
 A few lessons I learned on this trip:
 1. Experiencing nearly 24hour daylight is all fun and games until it’s time to fall asleep - this is where a sleeping mask does wonders
 2. The mosquitoes in Ontario are nothing compared to the mosquitoes in the Yukon - you’ve been warned!
 3. The more beautiful the lake, the colder the water